 Back to school…school lunch…zzzzz.
 Wait – where was I?
 Sorry, my bad.
-Even though this is supposedly a blog about nutritious kids’ food, the thought of making school lunches always puts me to sleep.
+Even though this is supposedly a blog about healthy food, the thought of making school lunch always puts me to sleep.
 (If I’m going to be in the kitchen, I’d much rather be carving watermelons or making a Tim Burton pie.)

-Even though there are plenty of people out there making incredible lunches with bento boxes or cookie cutters or egg molds, I’d say you don’t need fancy equipment or funny ideas.
+Sure, there are plenty of people out there making incredible school lunches with bento boxes or cookie cutters or egg molds, but the truth is you don’t need fancy equipment or funny ideas.
 If your goal is just to get a healthy meal into your kids while they are away at school, you just need a few quality minutes of planning, shopping, and prep time.
-Of course you can get more creative if you want to, but if you don’t, we’ve got a simple, no-brainer plan for those weeks when you just don’t have enough mental energy to get into the whole creative lunch thing.
+And you can also use no-brainer shortcuts like repackaging leftovers as a fun lunch food.
+So in that spirit, here’s a simple plan for those weeks when you just don’t have enough mental energy to get into the whole creative school lunch thing.

 Sample shopping list:

-Selection of 3-4 relatively sturdy fruits (grapes, apples, melon, strawberries, bananas)
+Selection of 3-4 relatively sturdy fruits (grapes, apples, melon, watermelon, strawberries)

 Selection of 3-4 relatively sturdy vegetables (carrots, celery, lettuce, cherry tomatoes)